Anirudh11V/EduNova/lms/README.md

-EduNova - A simple Learning Management System.
+EduNova - A Feature-Rich Learning Management System (LMS).

 About the Project.

-	EduNova is a minimalist Learning Management System built with Django, designed to provide a foundational platform for managing online course, modules, lessons.
-It supports distinct user roles (students, instructor), course enrollment and basic lesson content delivery and tracking.
+	EduNova is a robust, full-stack Learning Management System built with Django, designed to provide a platform for instructors to create and manage online course, modules, lessons and fofr students to enroll, learn and interact.
+The project features a complete backend, an asynchronous task queue for notifications, and a comprehensive REST API.

 	This project was developed as a learning exercise to solidify concepts in Django web development, including :
 	-Custom user models and authentication,